rail-pay/rail/packages/join-server/README.md

 That's exactly what's happening in the [default join server](https://github.com/vaults/default-join-server).
 Forking that may be a faster starting point for your own customizations, or you can study this readme to start your customizations from scratch.

-Note that this base join server does not grant the joining member permissions to any data backend, it just adds the member to the smart contract.
-In your join server, you should grant the joining member the ability to share their data via whatever data backend/protocol your Vault is using via using the `onMemberJoin` hook (see [Options](#options)).
+Note that this base join server does not grant the joining beneficiary permissions to any data backend, it just adds the beneficiary to the smart contract.
+In your join server, you should grant the joining beneficiary the ability to share their data via whatever data backend/protocol your Vault is using via using the `onMemberJoin` hook (see [Options](#options)).

-The [default join server](https://github.com/vaults/default-join-server) hosted by the Rail Protocol is [Streamr](https://streamr.network)-aware, meaning that it grants new members publish permission to Streamr streams associated with that Vault.
-If you're using a different data protocol/backend, you need to grant access to your data backend to your new Vault members (unless of course your backend accepts data from anyone, not just Vault members).
+The [default join server](https://github.com/vaults/default-join-server) hosted by the Rail Protocol is [Streamr](https://streamr.network)-aware, meaning that it grants new beneficiaries publish permission to Streamr streams associated with that Vault.
+If you're using a different data protocol/backend, you need to grant access to your data backend to your new Vault beneficiaries (unless of course your backend accepts data from anyone, not just Vault beneficiaries).

 ### Options